eskoruppa/PolyMC/README.md

 - IDB:

-    Filename of provided interaction database file.
-For more information on IDB files see below
+    The filename of the provided interaction database file.
+For more information on IDB files, see below

 - sequence: